2022 banking and capital markets M&A outlook has been saved

-A snapshot of banking mergers and acquisitions in 2021
+A snapshot of banking and capital marketing M&A in 2021

-2021 banking and capital markets M&A drivers and trends
+2022 banking and capital markets M&A trends and drivers

 What are some other key trends, challenges, and opportunities that may affect your business and influence your strategy?
 Gain perspectives and insights from some of Deloitte’s other industry analyses.